The FCAA provides a number of grants and scholarships each year to qualifying Fordham College at Rose Hill students.

 Rev. George McMahon, S.J.
 Travel Fellowship

-Honoring the late Father George McMahon, S.J, Dean of Fordham College (1962-1974), this annual $5,000 fellowship helps a student defray the cost of travel while conducting an independent study or research project.
-Students who are members of the Fordham Club, United Student Government, the Fordham University Band, or members of the University’s intercollegiate sports teams are welcome to apply.
+Honoring the late Father George McMahon, S.J, Dean of Fordham College (1962-1974), this annual $5,000 fellowship helps a student defray travel costs while conducting an independent study or research project.
+Students who are members of the Fordham Club, United Student Government, the Fordham University Band, or members of intercollegiate sports teams may apply.

 To make a donation, click the “Donate” button on the menu above, or see our address below.
 And, don’t forget to ask if your employer has a matching gift program.